mendix/docs/content/refguide/nanoflows.md

 The Modeler visualizes which variables are used by selected object(s).
 It does this by showing the used variables in white text on a blue background.
 Conversely, elements that use the variable(s) defined by the selected object(s) are marked with the word **Usage** in white text on a green background.

 In the example below, the parameter **Inspection** is highlighted, because it is used in the selected activity.
-The activity which creates a log entry has a usage label, because it uses the variable defined by the selected activity.
+The activity that creates a log entry has a usage label, because it uses the variable defined by the selected activity.

 ![](attachments/16713739/16843952.png)